AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 There is also value 0xF, which seems to mean that the graphics will remain untouched (or will be unloaded?).

 > [!NOTE]
-> It looks liek the first and second chunks are used for the main layout,
+> It looks like the first and second chunks are used for the main layout,
 > and possibly the third and fourth chunk are used for the other layouts,
 > the fourth one in particular being for the distant background.